fossabot/everpl/docs/source/api/streaming_api.rst

   (``here/is/your/topic`` on example).

-In response to that message you will receive the following message with an empty body:
+In response to that message you will receive the following message:

 .. code-block:: json

     {
         "timestamp": 123456.76,
         "topic": "stream/unsubscribe_ack",
-        "body": {}
+        "body": {
+            "target_topic": "here/is/your/topic"
         }
+    }

+Where ``target_topic`` is the same topic that was specified in the ``unsubscribe`` message.

 Authentication